DevOps project management: automation, monitoring, workflows & metrics that deliver results

 Process metrics

 Track these metrics over time and use them to identify areas for improvement, not to punish team members when things go wrong.
+The goal is continuous improvement, not blame.

 Tools and resources for DevOps project management